p0p4k/vits2_pytorch/README.md

 - (08/05/2023 update - everything except the duration predictor is ready to train and we can expect some improvement from VITS1)
 - (08/04/2023 update - initial codebaase is ready; paper is being read)

 #### Duration predictor (fig 1a)
 - [x] Added LSTM discriminator to duration predictor in notebook.
-- [ ] Added adversarial loss to duration predictor
+- [ ] Added adversarial loss to duration predictor (TODO)
 - [x] Monotonic Alignment Search with Gaussian Noise added in 'notebooks' folder; need expert verification (Section 2.2)
 - [x] Added "use_noise_scaled_mas" flag in config file.
 Choose from True or False; updates noise while training based on number of steps and never goes below 0.0
 - [x] Update models.py/train.py/train_ms.py
 - [x] Update config files (vits2_vctk_base.json; vits2_ljs_base.json)
-- [ ] Update losses.py
+- [ ] Update losses.py (TODO)
 #### Transformer block in the normalizing flow (fig 1b)
 - [x] Added transformer block to the normalizing flow in notebook.
-There are two types of transformer blocks: pre-convolution (my implementation) and FFT (from [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc/commit/fc8336fffd40c39bdb225c1b041ab4dd15fac4e9) repo)
+There are three types of transformer blocks: pre-convolution (my implementation), FFT (from [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc/commit/fc8336fffd40c39bdb225c1b041ab4dd15fac4e9) repo) and mono-layer.
 - [x] Added "transformer_flow_type" flag in config file.
-Choose from "pre_conv" to "fft"
+Choose from "pre_conv" or "fft" or "mono_layer".
-- [x] Added layers and blocks in models.py (ResidualCouplingTransformersLayer, ResidualCouplingTransformersBlock, TransformerCouplingLayer)
+- [x] Added layers and blocks in models.py (ResidualCouplingTransformersLayer, ResidualCouplingTransformersBlock, FFTransformerCouplingLayer,
+MonoTransformerFlowLayer)
 - [x] Add in config file (vits2_ljs_base.json; can be turned on using "use_transformer_flows" flag)
 #### Speaker-conditioned text encoder (fig 1c)
 - [x] Added speaker embedding to the text encoder in notebook.